 Yes!
 You can have groceries delivered- just know that fridge space can be limited based on room type.

-Fridge in room
+Is there a Fridge in the room at LEGOLAND?

 Yes!
 They do have a mini fridge in the room, and it kept things nice and cool.
 It is not stocked (but they did have smart waters in the room you could buy!)